gravitational/teleport/rfd/0079-oidc-joining.md

 - Support in the Auth server for trusting an OP issued JWT.
 This work will have a general base that can be shared between all providers, and then have a small, provider-specific part to provide additional validation that lets us guide users to correct and safe configurations.
 - Support in nodes for fetching their workload identity token from their environment.
 This work will be specific to each platform we intend to support.

 OIDC supports multiple types of token (`id_token`: a JWT encoding information about the identity, which can be verified using the issuer's public key and `access_token`: an opaque token that can be used with a `userinfo` endpoint on the issuer to obtain information about the identity).
-However, in the case of workload identities, `id_token` is the most prevalent.
+However, in the case of workload identities, `id_token` is the most prevelant.
 For this reason, our initial implementation will solely support `id_token`.

 ### Auth server support